jeroenpeeters/thesis/README.md

 # Thesis
 This repo contains the source text of my Master's thesis in Software Engineering.
 It is a work in progress.

+Looking for the latest compiled version?
+[Click here](thesis/output/thesis.pdf).

+The rest of this document I use as a scratch-pad for ideas.

 # Notes

 software process -> annotated bibliography.